On the utility of Robinson-Amitsur ultrafilters: Application: Tarski's monsters

 It follows from (\ref{step}) that each finite direct power of $G$ is $n$-generated. \end{proof}

 In fact, nothing in this proof is specific to groups: the corresponding statement can be formulated for general algebraic systems; in particular, it holds also for algebras.

 Lemma \ref{univ} implies that the growth sequence of Tarski's monsters satisfying conditions of Theorem \ref{monster} is constant, each term is equal to $2$.
-Note that in \cite[\S 2.2]{garion} it is proved that each term in the growth sequence of \textit{any} Tarski's monster is $\le 3$.
+Note that in \cite[Theorem 8]{garion} it is proved, by different methods, that each term in the growth sequence of \textit{any} Tarski's monster is $\le 3$, and for any Tarski's monster of type $\infty$ it is equal to $2$.